lcxfs1991/html-res-webpack-plugin/README.md

 What about assets?
 Assets are files will be exported by webpack.
 They can be any file types like stylesheets, images, html and so on.

+## Breaking Change For V3

+Since V3, we must add extension for both `default` or `html` mode.
+Otherwise, it will prompt an error.

 ## Require html-loader
 [html-loader](https://github.com/webpack/html-loader) is required after `v1.1.3`, an example option is as follows: